cnti-testcatalog/testsuite/INSTALL.md

 A test log file, eg. `cnf-conformance-results-20201216.txt`, will be created which lists PASS or FAIL for every test based on the date.

+For more details on points, see our [POINTS.md](./POINTS.md) documentation.

 #### Cleaning Up

 Run the following to cleanup the specific cnf-conformance test (this is assuming you installed the cnf-conformance.yml in your present working directory):